iron-meteor/iron-router/README.md

 ### Layouts

+By default the current template will be rendered directly into the `<body>` tag.
+If you want to share a common structure for all pages, you can use a layout.

 A *layout* is simply a template which specifies one or more *yields* which the router can render templates into.
 For example, the following layout has two named yields (`sidebar` and `footer`) in addition to the main yield.